-Now, there’s obviously more to both PayPal and Stripe than just the pricing so I recommend you read the article I linked above for a fuller discussion.
+Now, there’s obviously more to both PayPal and Stripe than just the pricing so I recommend you read our full comparison article for a fuller discussion.

 If you’re in a rush and don’t have time to read the full thing, here is a quick summary of the pros and cons of Stripe.